normancroan/randomhn/README.md

 # a few extras
 1. generating and displaying the links for submissions matching the story domain
+2. formatting the story domain
-2. generating and displaying the link to a user's profile
+3. generating and displaying the link to a user's profile